Electron-on-helium qubit: History of electrons on helium

 The electron motion parallel to the helium surface is free and, as the surface is free of impurities, the electron can move across the helium with record-high mobility.
 The liquid surface can support electron densities up to an electrohydrodynamic limit of 2.4 billion/cm^{2}, much lower than those typically achieved in semiconductor two-dimensional electron gases.
 For such low densities the electron system is described by nondegenerate statistics and, because the Coulomb interaction between electrons is only weakly screened by the helium, the spatial position of an electron in the 2D layer is strongly correlated with that of its neighbours.
 At low temperatures (typically below 1 K) the Coulomb interaction energy overcomes the electron thermal energy and the electrons form a 2D triangular lattice, the classical Wigner solid.
 The surface density can be increased towards the degenerate Fermi regime on thin helium films covering solid substrates, or on other cryogenic substrates that exhibit a negative electron affinity such as solid hydrogen or neon, although measurements on these substrates are typically hindered by surface roughness.

 a) Split-gate device for electrons on helium used to measure single electron transport.
 Surface electrons move from the left microchannel reservoir to the right microchannel reservoir through a constriction formed by a split-gate electrode. (b) At low temperatures, classical electron ordering effects give rise to current plateaus corresponding to 1, 2... electrons passing side-by-side through the constriction.

 Since the 1970s, electrons on helium have been used to study the properties of 2D electron liquids and solids, as well as the liquid helium (^{4}He or ^{3}He) substrate.
 Notable areas of research include collective electron excitations and edge magnetoplasmon effects, many-body transport phenomena and Kosterlitz-Thouless melting in 2D, polaronic effects at the helium interface, the observation of microwave-induced zero-resistance states and incompressible states in the nondegenerate electron gas, and the mapping of the texture of superfluid ^{3}He via interactions between the electron solid and quasiparticle excitations in the superfluid.
-In recent years, micron-scale helium channels with sub-surface gate electrodes have been used to create devices in which single surface-state electrons can be manipulated, facilitating the integration of electrons on helium with semiconductor device architectures and superconducting circuits.
+In recent years, micrometer-scale helium channels with sub-surface gate electrodes have been used to create devices in which single surface-state electrons can be manipulated, facilitating the integration of electrons on helium with semiconductor device architectures and superconducting circuits.